-- they were employed by the employer at the time of this injury or illness - they were classified as a worker under Section 11 of the Workers' Compensation and Rehabilitation Act 2003.
-Under the Act, the definition of worker is very broad and includes casual, part time, full time, and workers working for 'labour hire' companies.
-Some subcontractors and other 'contract' workers may also be deemed to be workers under the Act. - the injury is a personal injury that is work related.
-An injury may include - an illness or disease contracted over a period of time - an aggravation of a personal injury, disease, medical condition, or - death - an injury during a journey to or from work or during a recess.
+- They were employed by the employer at the time of this injury or illness - They were classified as a worker under section 11 of the workers' compensation and rehabilitation act 2003.
+Under the act, the definition of worker is very broad and includes casual, part-time, full-time, and workers working for 'labour hire' companies.
+Some subcontractors and other 'contract' workers may also be deemed to be workers under the act. - The injury is a personal injury that is work-related.
+An injury may include: - o An illness or disease contracted over a period of time - o An aggravation of a personal injury, disease, medical condition, or - Death - An injury during a journey to or from work or during recess.

 Note: Liability for claims is determined by WorkCover Queensland or the self-insured employer after taking into account all medical and legal matters necessary under the Act.
 The Queensland workers' compensation scheme is a 'no fault' scheme where any potential contributory negligence of the worker is not taken into account when determining liability.
-However, if a worker pursues a common law or damages claim any contributory negligence will be taken into account in any award for damages.
+However, if a worker pursues a common law or damages claim, any contributory negligence will be taken into account in any award for damages.